lucasnoman/microservices-node/readme.md

 ### RabbitMQ

 **RabbitMQ:** is a distributed message broker system.
-It uses Publish/Subscriber pattern, where an app publishes a message into RabbitMQ, which stores it, than any application who should be able to read this messages is registered as Subscriber and fetch all the messages on the queue.
+It uses the Publish/Subscribe pattern, where an app publishes a message into RabbitMQ, which stores it, then any application that should be able to read these messages is registered as a Subscriber and fetches all the messages on the queue.

+### Kong API Gateway

+**Kong** is an open-source API gateway that acts as a single entry point for all client requests to your microservices.
+It provides features such as routing, load balancing, authentication, rate limiting, and more.
+In this project, Kong is used to centralize and manage access to the `app-orders` and `app-invoices` services.

+**Why use Kong here?**

+- **Centralized Routing:** Kong receives all incoming API requests and forwards them to the correct microservice based on the request path (e.g., `/orders` or `/invoices`).
+- **Security and Control:** By routing all traffic through Kong, you can easily add security features (like authentication or CORS) and monitor traffic in one place.
+- **Scalability:** Kong makes it easier to scale your services and manage changes, since clients only need to know the gateway address, not the address of each service.

+In this setup, Kong is configured (see `docker/kong/config.yaml`) to route requests to the appropriate service running on your machine.
+For example, requests to `/orders` are forwarded to the `app-orders` service, and requests to `/invoices` are forwarded to the `app-invoices` service.
+Kong also applies a CORS plugin to allow cross-origin requests, making it easier to interact with the APIs from different clients.

 ### Jaeger